contentful/slash-developers/docs/concepts/links.md

 }
 ~~~

-The structure of the JSON response will always be different, as before resolving links to items, Contentful matches the filter conditions of a query.
-When an entry matches the search criteria of the querying URL, the results will be inside the `items` array.
+Before resolving links to items, Contentful matches the filter conditions of a query.
+This changes the response contained within the `items` array to reflect the search criteria of the querying URL.

 Here's the response for a menu linked to its meals: